-Have you dealt with Arabic Muslims before?
+Have you dealt with Arab Muslims before?
 Do you want to sound more natural when you deal with them?
 Are you interested in Arabic?
-Ramadan is an opportunity.
 Do you want to know how to express Ramadan Kareem wishes in Arabic and learn some other Ramadan wishes in English?
 Then, continue reading to know different Ramadan Kareem wishes in Arabic.

-Indeed, There is no specific wording that the Muslim has to use to offer congratulations for the beginning of Ramadan, so it is permissible to offer congratulations in any wordings that are customary among the people, such as saying “Kull ‘aam wa antum bi khayr” and other words that do not contain any meanings that are forbidden in Islam.
+Indeed, there is no specific wording that the Muslim has to use to offer congratulations for the beginning of Ramadan, so it is permissible to any Ramadan Kareem wishes they want in any wordings that are customary among the people, such as saying “Kull ‘Aam Wa Antum Bi Khayr” and other words that do not contain any forbidden meanings in Islam.
 [Islam Question & Answer]

-Now, after making sure of the validity of Ramadan greetings in Islam, did you think before how do you say Ramadan Kareem in Arabic?
-Let’s know some quotes on how to wish someone a happy Ramadan:
+Now, after making sure of the validity of Ramadan greetings in Islam, it is time to know how to say Happy Ramadan to someone and use different Ramadan Kareem wishes in Arabic:

-Ramadan Kareem means “have a generous Ramadan.
+Ramadan Kareem means “have a generous Ramadan” in English.
 You wish your speaker to acquire the benefits of this honorable month.
 It is regarded as one of the most famous happy Ramadan wishes.

-Ramadan Mubarak is more favorable for some Muslims.
-It means, have a blessed month.
-Thus, it indicates that there’s much more blessing upon us from Allah in that month.
+This is more favorable for some Muslims.
+Ramadan Mubarak Arabic meaning is: have a blessed month.
+Thus, it indicates that there is much more blessing upon us from Allah in that month.

 Also, there are many supplications and other Ramadan Kareem messages that you can use to wish someone a happy Ramadan.

 This supplication means may Allah accept all our righteous deeds.